Struggling With Anxiety When Your Spouse Is In The Military

 Anxiety is rough, and for me, a deployment made it a lot worse.

 Studies have found that wives of deployed soldiers are more likely to be diagnosed with depression, anxiety and other mental health conditions which was no surprise to me.
 Or to anyone who has been through a deployment.
-It can be a rough time for those going through it.
+Dealing with anxiety during a deployment can be rough for those going through it.

 So what should you do if you struggle with anxiety and your spouse is in the Military?

-You need to take steps to figure out how you are going to get through it.
-If your spouse is going to make the Military a career, you will have to figure it out.
+You need to take steps to figure out how you are going to get through what you are dealing with.
+If your spouse is going to make the Military a career, you will have to figure something out.
 For some it might be moving back home, others might need to take medication or seeing a counselor and some might need to do everything in order to get to a better place.
 Don’t be ashamed and try to seek help if you can.

-It is so important to remember that you are only human and if you feel like you need extra help, ask for it.
-It can be so hard to admit this but it is so important to do so.
-You will be a better spouse, a better mother and a better friend if you can get the help you need.
+Remember that you are only human and if you feel like you need extra help, ask for that help.
+Admitting this can be difficult but important.
+You will be a better spouse, a better parent, and a better friend if you can get the help you need.

 Do you struggle from anxiety?
 How do you deal with it all when going through something difficult like a deployment?